 |Black or African American||294|

 |Hispanic or Latino||461|

-Air Transport appeals to people across the globe.
+Students from other countries are interested in Air Transport, too.
 About 8.2% of those with this major are international students.
 The most popular countries for students from outside the country are:

 - Saudi Arabia

 How Much Do Air Transportation Majors Make?

 The median early-career salary of air transportation students with a bachelor’s degree is $39,300 a year according to 2017-2018 data from the U.S. Department of Education.
 During this timeframe, most salaries fell between $37,200 (25th percentile) and $42,250 (75th percentile).